-In 2004, the DOE JGI established itself as a national user facility and today there are more than 1,200 primary users worldwide.
-The vast majority of DOE JGI sequencing and analysis is conducted under the auspices of the Community Science Program (CSP), surveying the biosphere to characterize organisms relevant to the DOE science mission areas of bioenergy, global carbon cycling, and biogeochemistry.
-The DOE JGI’s largest customers are the DOE Bioenergy Research Centers (BRCs), which were launched in 2007 to accelerate basic research in the development of next generation cellulosic biofuels.
+In 2004, the JGI established itself as a national user facility and today there are more than 1,200 primary users worldwide.
+The vast majority of JGI sequencing and analysis is conducted under the auspices of the Community Science Program (CSP), surveying the biosphere to characterize organisms relevant to the DOE science mission areas of bioenergy, global carbon cycling, and biogeochemistry.
+The JGI’s largest customers are the DOE Bioenergy Research Centers (BRCs), which were launched in 2007 to accelerate basic research in the development of next generation cellulosic biofuels.
 The JGI continues to receive its support from the Office of Biological and Environmental Research in DOE’s Office of Science.

 The JGI has grown to occupy 80,000 square feet, employs over 250 staff and is currently led by Nigel Mouncey, the fourth Director in the institution’s 20-year history.
 The JGI’s partner laboratories include Berkeley Lab, LLNL and the HudsonAlpha Institute for Biotechnology (formerly associated with the Stanford Human Genome Center).
 The JGI workforce draws most heavily from Berkeley Lab.